victorkibichy/earthquake-around-privacy-policy/README.md

 This app does **not** use cookies, analytics, or third-party tracking tools.

-If you have questions, email us at [your email here].
+If you have questions, email us at victorkibichy@gmail.com

 ---